BZoennchen/Pages/cv.md

 ## Research Interests

-**AI4All:** How can machine learning methods enhance the capability of action of the general public?<br>
+**Systems Theory and AI:** How can systems theory deepen our understanding and analysis of human–machine interactions, particularly in complex, adaptive environments?<br>

-**CreativeAI:** How can the intentionality of artists find expression through the use of generative methods of machine learning?
-Which methods are suitable and how can intentionality be better realized?<br>
+**AI4All:** How can machine learning empower the general public by enhancing their capacity to act, create, and make informed decisions?<br>

-**AI4S & SAI:** How can the methods of machine learning assist us in achieving sustainability goals, and to what extent do they endanger these goals?
-How can we reduce energy consumption during training and inference?<br>
+**CreativeAI:** How can artistic intentionality be expressed and preserved through generative machine learning methods?
+Which techniques best support creative agency, and how might intentionality be more effectively realized in computational processes?<br>

 ## Private Interests

 + Philosophy (e.g. Constructivism) & Technology
 + Film Reviews and Analysis
 + Computer Music & Music Theory